Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result: Strategy and key tools

+The first issue is addressed by Lemma \ref{lemme:measu} below.
 The second problem is quite involved and requires also a careful analysis.
-Indeed our approach, based on parametrix kernel, makes an intensive use of the gradient estimate of the frozen transition density $\tilde{p}$ given in \eqref{CORRESP}.
-This leads us to study space integral of the Gaussian like function $\bar p_{C^{-1}}$ defined by \eqref{CTR_GRAD} w.r.t. the backward variable.
-The crucial point is that such an integral is then done along the backward flow and that it is not clear that it still bounded.
-To avoid this problem the main idea consists in using the bi-Lipschitz property to transfer the flow from the integration variable to the initial (and then fixed) variable.
-Here, we were not able to prove such a bi-Lipschitz estimate.
+Indeed our approach, based on parametrix kernel, makes an intensive use of the gradient estimate of the frozen transition density $\tilde{p}^{T,\y}$ given in \eqref{CORRESP}.
+This leads us to study the space integral of the Gaussian like function $\bar p_{C^{-1}}$ defined by \eqref{CTR_GRAD} w.r.t. the backward variable $\y$.
+The crucial point is that such an integral then involves the backward flow with argument the integration variable.
+In a smooth setting, such a problem is easily handled through a change of variable.
+When working with non-continuously differentiable coefficients, one may also use the bi-Lipschitz property of the flow to change its argument from the integration variable to the fixed initial one (see e.g. \cite{dela:meno:10} where $\gF$ is Lipschitz in space).
+In the current setting the flow is not smooth enough either to perform a change of variable nor to use the bi-Lipschitz estimate.
 Nevertheless, using a careful regularization procedure which precisely works under the condition \eqref{COND_HOLDER} on the H\"older continuity exponents, we show in Lemma \ref{lemme:bilipflow} below that the chosen flow satisfies an \emph{approximate} bi-Lipschitz estimate.
 This \emph{approximate} bi-Lipschitz estimate is sufficient to deal with our parametrix kernel.\\